 - Third, below is the actual transcript of what I said.
 It is taken from my audio recording.

 In May, 2013, I was contacted by The Daily Show.
 It is a national TV program on the Comedy Central Network.
 Sometimes they do more serious issues, and it was in this light that they contacted me and asked if they could interview me regarding homosexuality and anti-Christian bias in the media.
-I told them I was not interested in being promoted as a wacko who they could mock.
+I told them I was not interested in being promoted as a wacko whom they could mock.
 I was assured several times that mocking me and making me look bad was not their intent.
-I remember being very concerned about this but I was repeatedly reassured by Miles, the producer, that they weren't intending to misrepresent me.
+I remember being very concerned about this; but I was repeatedly reassured by Miles, the producer, that they weren't intending to misrepresent me.
 Instead, it was about anti-Christian bias in the media regarding homosexuality.
 I first spoke to a nice woman named Juliet and then ended up talking to the producer, Miles (an atheist), for a total of three different phone calls (a fourth to confirm I'd do it).
 I repeatedly told them about my concern.
-Miles assured me more than once over the phone that their intent was not to mock, but to represent the Christian view accurately.
+Miles assured me more than once over the phone that their intent was not to mock but to represent the Christian view accurately.
 So, I prayed about it for two days, spoke to my pastor and a few friends, and then decided to go ahead and take a chance.
 I figured that if I could give competent, biblically based answers, then that would be okay.
 Also, I reasoned that at the very least it would be exposure for CARM.
-So, I decided to do it and I went to New York on a Tuesday and flew back on a Wednesday.
+So, I decided to do it, and I went to New York on a Tuesday and flew back on a Wednesday.